Getting your Trinity Audio player ready...

 I feebly swiped at the mud on my face, but all I managed to do was aggravate the wound near my temple.
 Shellie heard me stirring and whipped around to face me.
 I felt small as she stared down her snout at me.

 Peering back up at her massive structure was a feat, especially from my vulnerable position on the ground.
 She was as wide as a grizzly and easily five feet, nine inches on all fours.
-The volume of her dense, black mane, similar to that of a Tibetan mastiff, but blood-stained, accentuated her height even more.
+The volume of her dense, bloodstained, black mane, similar to that of a Tibetan mastiff, accentuated her height even more.

 Although there was an imposing look on the beast’s face, I saw something warmly familiar.